NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 Another disadvantage is that it is explicit about which form of initialization to use.
 While that is usually a good thing, the downside is that it is impossible to treat constructor and aggregate initialization the same way.
 The code passing the indirect parameters *must* be aware whether the type should use constructor or list initialization.

 This poses a problem with template code.
 Or, more to the point, it does not allow a particular degree of interface freedom.
-If template code were restricted by a concept to use `std::initialize<T>` for a particular set of parameters, the user would be free to pass aggregates or objects that fit that particular interface.
+If template code were restricted by a concept to [use `std::initialize<T>`](#library_2089) for a particular set of parameters, the user would be free to pass aggregates or objects that fit that particular interface.
 By forcing the code to statically select `construct_init` or `list_init`, things become much more complex.

 This problem could be solved by having a third form: `construct_list_init`, which works like our proposed LWG 2089 fix.
 The template code could then rely on that particular set of functionality.

 A more minor problem is the added verbosity.
-While it would be great to be able to list-initialization syntax while still guaranteeing that non-`initializer_list` constructors will not be called, requiring a bulky identifier like `std::construct_init` is a good way to ensure that this will only be employed when absolutely necessary, rather than as a useful default.
+A language solution, by virtue of being part of C++'s syntax, has the potential to become widely used outside of indirect initialization scenarios.
+But this feature is unlikely to cause that, thanks to its verbosity.
+A user might want to uniformly use uniform initialization syntax, but the sheer bulk of having to use `std::construct_init` to avoid calling `initializer_list` constructors will ward such users away.

+It will thus likely only see use to disambiguate corner cases, not be used day-to-day.

-# LWG 2089 by Constructor Extension { #lang2089_constructor }
+## LWG 2089 by Constructor Extension { #language_2089_constructor }

 As it currently stands, constructor syntax cannot invoke aggregate initialization.
 We could change that.
-If we do, then the [rules proposed here](#proposed) naturally fall out.
-Constructor syntax will use the existing rules, and any constructor calls that would be ill-formed when applied to an aggregate will instead invoke aggregate initialization if the type is an aggregate.
+If we do, then the [desired LWG 2089 fix rules](#proposed) naturally fall out.
+Constructor syntax will use the existing rules, and any constructor calls that would be ill-formed when applied to an aggregate will instead invoke aggregate initialization.
+But it will only do so if the type is an aggregate.

 This also gives us a good chance to deal with the indirect narrowing issue.
 Aggregate initialization provoked through constructor syntax could permit narrowing conversions.

-## Pros and Cons
+### Pros and Cons { #language_2089_constructor }

 New initialization forms as language features have the problem of cramped syntax.
 Since this one overloads existing syntax, we deftly avoid that problem.
 Plus, since it is a syntax people commonly use, there is very little to learn.
-And thus, it's almost impossible to write an indirect initializing function that uses the wrong syntax.
+And thus, virtually all user-written indirect initialization functions will behave as the user expects them to.

 A more difficult issue has to do with default member initializers: